toolleeo/cli-apps/README.md

 * [Grammatical](https://github.com/pncnmnp/grammatical) - Corrects the spelling and grammar of your text using ChatGPT.
 * [GTT - Google Translate TUI](https://github.com/eeeXun/GTT) - A TUI interface to bring Google Translation in the terminal.
 * [h-m-m](https://github.com/nadrad/h-m-m) - h-m-m (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal-based tool for working with mind maps.
-* [habitctl](https://github.com/blinry/habitctl) - Minimalist command line tool you can use to track and examine your habits.
-* [habitmap](https://github.com/shuu-wasseo/habitmap) - A command-line app to track your habits and visualise how committed you are to making or maintaining them with colorful heatmaps.
 * [hardv](https://github.com/dongyx/hardv) - A CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.
 * [hledger](https://hledger.org/) - A is fast, reliable, free, multicurrency double-entry accounting software to track money, investments, cryptocurrencies, time, or any other quantifiable commodity; uses a future-proof plain text file format.
 * [Invoice](https://github.com/maaslalani/invoice) - Generate invoices from the command line.
 * [kabmat](https://github.com/PlankCipher/kabmat) - TUI program for managing kanban boards with vim-like keybindings.
 * [ledger](http://ledger-cli.org/) - A powerful, double-entry accounting system from the command-line; it uses a simple yet powerful text syntax to specify the items to account.
 * [moeda](https://github.com/thompsonemerson/moeda) - A foreign exchange rates and currency conversion using the command line.
-* [Moro](https://github.com/getmoro/moro) - A command line tool for tracking work hours, as simple as it can get.
 * [paycon](https://github.com/arcorion/paycon) - Converts pay amounts between different time units.
-* [Productivity Timer](https://github.com/h-sifat/productivity-timer) - A CLI/TUI Pomodoro timer and todo (coming soon) application for keyboard addicts and terminal fans that makes you more productive.
 * [py_flashcards](https://github.com/M4THYOU/py_flashcards) - Text-only CLI flashcards parsed from Markdown file.
 * [speedread](https://github.com/pasky/speedread) - A simple terminal-based open source Spritz-alike filter that shows input text as a per-word RSVP (rapid serial visual presentation) aligned on optimal reading points.
 * [speki](https://github.com/tbs1996/speki) - Manage flashcards in the terminal similar to anki.
 * [termtyper](https://github.com/kraanzu/termtyper) - A typing application to level up your fingers!
 * [thokr](https://github.com/jrnxf/thokr) - Sleek typing tui with visualized results and historical logging.
-* [Timetrap](https://github.com/samg/timetrap) - A simple command line time tracker written in Ruby.
-It provides an easy to use command line interface for tracking what you spend your time on.
-* [Timewarrior](https://github.com/GothenburgBitFactory/timewarrior) - A time tracking utility that offers simple stopwatch features as well as sophisticated calendar-based backfill, along with flexible reporting.
-* [tmux-pomodoro-plus](https://github.com/olimorris/tmux-pomodoro-plus) - Pomodoro technique into your tmux workflow
 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
 * [ToRRential Card processor](https://github.com/Constantin1489/trrc) - A command-line program to add a card to Anki using AnkiConnect API.
 * [Translate Shell](https://www.soimort.org/translate-shell/) - Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.
 * [tui-deck](https://github.com/mebitek/tui-deck) - A TUI frontend for Nextcloud Deck app.
 * [tuxi](https://github.com/Bugswriter/tuxi) - A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers.
 * [tz](https://github.com/oz/tz) - tz helps you schedule things across time zones.
 It's an interactive TUI program that displays time across the time zones of your choosing.
-* [utt](https://github.com/larose/utt) - Ultimate Time Tracker - A simple command-line time tracker written in Python.
-* [Watson](https://github.com/TailorDev/Watson) - Time tracking CLI to know how much time you are spending on your projects.
-It can generate nice reports for clients.
 * [zeitkatze](https://github.com/leonmavr/zeitkatze) - Simplest stopwatch in a linux console.

 ## <a name="programming"></a>Programming